Arpita-deb/Salifort_motors_HR_analytics/README.md

 The HR department can look further into the matter by asking the following questions:
 1. Why 63% of the total employees worked overtime?
 Is overtime a reason for low satisfaction level among the employees?
-2. Why do sales department has highest retention rate?
+2. Why do sales department has lowest retention rate?
 3. Is number of project and promotions are given unjustly to employees?
 4. Why employees with high satisfaction level and evaluation score still left the company?
 Is there other factors affecting the employee retention?